Deeps18-crypto/Email-clone/README.md

 * The app has the UI of Gmail.

-* The app is complete responsive for mobile and desktop
+* The app is complete responsive for mobile and desktop.

-* In this Gmail app the user can compose the new mail.
+* In this Gmail app the user can compose new mail.

 * The app has google authentication.